 What to Expect After a Tooth Filling

-THE EFFECTS OF ANESTHESIA CAN LAST SEVERAL HOURS
+THE EFFECTS OF ANESTHESIA CAN LAST SEVERAL HOUR

 SORENESS AND SENSITIVITY AFTER A TOOTH FILLING

-COMPOSITE RESIN FILLINGS (TOOTH / COLORED AKA WHITE FILLINGS)
+COMPOSITE RESIN FILLINGS (TOOTH-COLORED/WHITE FILLINGS)

-AMALGAM (SILVER COLORED) FILLING
+AMALGAM (SILVER) FILLING

-- It is best to avoid hard or very crunchy foods for the first twenty four hours.
-This is because, unlike composite or tooth colored fillings, amalgam requires some time to ‘set’ before it reaches its maximum hardness.
+- It’s best to avoid hard or very crunchy foods for the first twenty-four hours. lThis The amalgams fillings require some time to set before they reach their maximum hardness.